 Brighton’s Best Restaurants, Bars, and live music Venues

-Brighton isn't exactly known for its restaurants since Allston steals their thunder, but you'll still find some gems!
+Brighton isn’t exactly known for its restaurants, since Allston steals their thunder, but you have plenty to choose from within walking distance!
 The Avenue is a fantastic sports bar with a huge beer selection.
 They have $2 burgers after 10pm most nights and some amazing wings.
 Just down the street is Hopewell Bar and Kitchen, which is known for their brunch and awesome atmosphere.

 Fantastic Food in Allston